 Ochsner Names 2019 Alton Ochsner Award Relating Smoking and Disease Honorees

-For thirty-four years, Ochsner Health System has annually recognized scientists who have made major contributions regarding the relationship between smoking and disease along with the development of innovative treatment modalities.
+For thirty-four years, Ochsner Health has annually recognized scientists who have made major contributions regarding the relationship between smoking and disease along with the development of innovative treatment modalities.
 The 2019 Alton Ochsner Award Relating Smoking and Disease Award has been bestowed to:

 - Paul M. Cinciripini, PhD (Professor, Dept. of Behavioral Science and Director, Tobacco Treatment Program at The University of Texas MD Anderson Cancer Center in Houston, TX)